Joe Nieuwendyk: International play

 As a member of the Canadian national junior team at the 1986 World Junior Ice Hockey Championships, Nieuwendyk scored five goals in seven games to help Canada win a silver medal.
 His 12 points in the tournament tied him for third in scoring for Team Canada and fourth overall in the tournament.
-One year later, Nieuwendyk joined the senior national team for the Calgary Cup, a four-team exhibition tournament that served as a preview event for the 1988 Winter Olympics.
+One year later, he joined the senior national team for the Calgary Cup, a four-team exhibition tournament that served as a preview event for the 1988 Winter Olympics.
 He scored a goal in each of the first two games, losses to the United States and Czechoslovakia, for the Canadian team that won the bronze medal.
 He joined the senior team again for the 1990 Men's World Ice Hockey Championships, but appeared in only one game after suffering a knee injury.
 He was invited to Team Canada's summer camp for the 1991 Canada Cup tournament but suffered a knee injury that caused him to miss the entire tournament.

 NHL players were first allowed to participate in the Olympic ice hockey tournament in 1998.
 Nieuwendyk was among the players named to join Canada's "dream team".
 He scored two goals and three assists in six games, but was one of several Canadian players stopped by Czech goaltender Dominik Hašek in a shootout loss in the semifinals.
 Canada then dropped a 3–2 decision to Finland to finish fourth.
-Nieuwendyk played alongside Brendan Shanahan and Theoren Fleury on Canada's checking line at the 2002 Olympic tournament.
+He played alongside Brendan Shanahan and Theoren Fleury on Canada's checking line at the 2002 Olympic tournament.
 He scored one goal and helped Canada win its first Olympic hockey gold medal in 50 years.